letaprodoit/lapdi-appointments/README.md

 * Appointment Location
 * Appointment Additional Information

 Each product has settings that can be turned on if the admin wishes to sell an appointment as a product.

-The settings include:
+The Product Listing -> Addon tab includes:

 * Appointment Date
 * Appointment Time